 The Elite Swingsters With Dolly Rathebe "I Love Soweto" (Sony Globe Trotter, 1998)

-Alemayehu Eshete "1969-1974" (Buda Music-France, 2000)
+Alemayehu Eshete "1969-1974" (Buda Music, 2000)

 When folks talk about Ethiopian pop in terms of "groove" or "world beat," the singer Alemayehu Eshete should be at the top of the list.
 Eshete's music derives straight lineage from American rock'n'roll, with hints of New Orleans R&B and outright teenybopper pop throughout; he's one of the most "Western" of the great Ethiopian pop stars.
 There's also more than a smidge of James Brown-styled funkiness here, filtered, naturally, through the peculiar stylings of the Abyssinian folk sounds.
 This CD is truly an amazing set, collecting about half the material Eshete released in the days of "Swinging Addis."
-It's unfortunate but understandable that several of his best songs are not included on this album -- they are instead heard on Volumes 2 and 8 of the ETHIOPIQUES series.
-There inclusion elsewhere is noteworthy because they are some of the best songs in the entire series, but unfortunate for Eshete's legacy since this current volume then lacks some of his hardest rocking, grooviest recordings.
+It's unfortunate but understandable that several of his best songs are not included on this album -- they are instead heard on Volumes 2 and 8 of the Ethiopiques series.
+Their inclusion elsewhere is noteworthy because they are some of the best songs in the entire series, but unfortunate for Eshete's legacy since this current volume then lacks some of his hardest rocking, grooviest recordings.
 Nonetheless, what's on here is pretty incredible -- this disc will not disappoint!
-(Volume 9 of Buda Music's highly-regarded ETHIOPIQUES series.)
+(Volume 9 of Buda Music's highly-regarded Ethiopiques series.)

 Alemayehu Eshete "1972-1974: More Vintage!"
-(Buda Music-France, 2007)
+(Buda Music, 2007)

-(Volume 22 of the ETHIOPIQUES series.)
+(Volume 22 of the Ethiopiques series.)

 Alemayehu Eshete "The Best Of Alemayehu Eshete" (AIT, 1998)

 Etoile De Dakar with Youssou N'Dour "Rough Guide To..."
-(Rough Guide, 2002)
+(Rough Guide Records, 2002)

 A perfect overview of the band that brought Senegalese superstar Youssou N'Dour into the international spotlight.
 There's a wide variety of styles, ranging from more acoustic and traditional-sounding material, to expansive, hypnotic electric guitar tunes that are closer to the lushly produced, lavish pop that N'Dour makes nowadays.
 Anyone interested in African pop owes it to themselves to check this disc out; it may open up a whole new world of sound for you!